osg-htc/dosar/docs/ASP2026/ASP2024_Materials.md

 # ASP 2024 Materials

 We will be using OSG Training Pool for this set of sessions.
-Please visit [https://notebook.ospool.osg-htc.org/hub/login](https://notebook.ospool.osg-htc.org/hub/login) to log in.
+Please visit <a href="https://notebook.ospool.osg-htc.org/hub/login" target="_blank">https://notebook.ospool.osg-htc.org/hub/login</a> to log in.

 ## Wednesday Afternoon - Computational Infrastructures - Session 1